 # After signing the message with your wallet:

-curl -X POST https://your-host/mcp/public \
+curl -X POST https://your-host/mcp \

 -H "Content-Type: application/json" \